We have legislative functions defined under the Motor Accident Insurance Act 1994 to:

 - The Centre for Accident Research and Road Safety – Queensland (CARRS-Q) is a Queensland University of Technology-based research centre.
 CARRS-Q analyses behavioural patterns to develop countermeasures to prevent injury, and is committed to achieving real and long-term results by providing evidence-based information to policymakers, industry and the community.

-- The University of the Sunshine Coast Road Safety Research Centre conducts research aimed at providing evidence for improving road safety in Queensland and Australia.
+- The University of the Sunshine Coast Road Safety Collaboration conducts research aimed at providing evidence for improving road safety in Queensland and Australia.

 - The Queensland Brain Institute – MAIC Senior Research Fellow.
 The role of this Fellow is to develop an objective technique for assessing the extent of brain damage following a traumatic brain injury.
-Dr Fatima Nasrallah currently holds this position at QBI.
+Associate Professor Fatima Nasrallah currently holds this position at QBI.

 - The Queensland University of Technology Data Linkage Fellowship.
 This fellowship aims to establish a road crash injury database linking information from Queensland Police, MAIC, and Queensland Health to help inform road safety priorities and countermeasures.
 Dr Angela Watson holds this position at QUT.